 For the Mono and Duo versions of the Donkey3, you can get car seat adapters for Britax, Maxi-Cosi and Chicco.

 For the Twin versions of the Donkey3, you can actually fit two car seats together (see also: Bumbleride Indie Twin and the Mountain Buggy Duet), which is great!
 All you have to do is purchase adapters for Nuna Pipa Lite, Nuna Pipa Lite LX, Nuna Pipa, Maxi-Cosi Mico AP, Maxi-Cosi Mico 30, Maxi-Cosi Mico Max 30 and Chicco.
+NOTE: This adapter works for the Donkey and Donkey2 — we will update the link as soon as we hear if there’s a new adapter out for the Donkey3.

 What gives the Donkey its reputation is that it’s an all-terrain stroller with an urban look, as opposed to a sporty look like the BOB.
 These two strollers have the same great ride, but very different personalities.
 The Donkey is sophisticated and polished—the BOB is unabashedly sporty.
 One wants to go to the theater, the other wants to go hiking.